nachocaru/xaprb.com/content/blog/2005-09-28-bitwise-arithmetic.md

 ### Let the compiler optimize

-When you care about performance and want a 1/0 value indicating whether a (compile-time constant) bit is set, don&#8217;t write conditional logic.
+When you care about performance and want a 1/0 value indicating whether a (compile-time constant) bit is set, don't write conditional logic.
 Conditional logic ends up being branches and jumps in the final instruction set, and this is a severe performance hit.
 Branches and jumps cause the processor to have to speculate about what instructions are in the future, interfering with pipelining and pre-fetching of memory.
-It might seem trivial, but it&#8217;s not; all the memory access can be avoided (huge saving!) and the pipeline can stay full.
+It might seem trivial, but it's not; all the memory access can be avoided (huge saving!) and the pipeline can stay full.
 Instead, write your test like this:

 <pre>bitset = (number & bit) / bit;</pre>

 Why is this optimal?
 The compiler is smart enough to recognize you are dividing by a constant multiple of two, and can emit a `shift` instruction, so your actual instruction ends up being very cheap indeed, with no need for branching.
-If you&#8217;re writing it in SQL, this is also much better than using a CASE statement:
+If you're writing it in SQL, this is also much better than using a CASE statement:

 <pre>set @bitset = case when @number & @bit &lt;> 0 then 1 else 0 end; -- bad!
 set @bitset = (@number & @bit) / @bit; -- good!</pre>

-The CASE statement is to be avoided because it&#8217;s essentially a function call.
+The CASE statement is to be avoided because it's essentially a function call.

 ### Switching two values